On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Redshifting Galaxies to

 In previous sections, we described how the sizes of our sample are measured reliably at both $z\sim0$ and $z=1$.
 In this section, we compare sizes of galaxies before and after redshifting to $z=1$.
-The comparison between low-\textit{z} and high-\textit{z} sizes for all galaxies are shown in left upper panel of Figure \ref{fig8} and their median relative differences in small bins of sizes are shown in the left bottom panel.
+The comparison between low-\textit{z} and high-\textit{z} sizes for all galaxies are shown in the upper-left panel of Figure \ref{fig8} and their median relative differences in small bins of sizes are shown in the bottom-left panel.
 As can be seen, sizes before and after redshifting agree well and there are no systematics.

 There are also no biases if we split the sample into blue and red galaxies.
-Although the random scatter increases with size for red objects, there are no systematics, and on average sizes of these galaxies can be reliably recovered at high redshift.
-As mentioned in section 5.1, to check the effects of the sky background on properties of galaxies at $z=1$, we perform different realizations by inserting the galaxies into different random blank sky regions and remeasure their properties.
+Although the random scatter increases with size for red objects, there are no systematics and the sizes of these galaxies can be reliably recovered at high redshift, on average.
+As discussed in Section 5.1, we perform different realizations by inserting the galaxies into different random blank sky regions and re-measuring their properties to check the effects of the sky background on the properties of galaxies at $z=1$,.
 The galaxy parameters at $z=1$ are the median values of these repeated measurements and the error bars illustrate the $1\sigma$ scatter.
-Galaxies are also color-coded according to their stellar masses.
+Galaxies are also color coded according to their stellar masses.

 The results are the same using different galaxy classifications.
 For instance, in Figure \ref{fig8}, the size comparison is shown for late-type (middle panel) and early-type galaxies (right panel).
-Although the scatter increases for large and massive early-type galaxies, there is not any systematic differences in their sizes.
+Although the scatter increases for large and massive early-type galaxies, there are no any systematic differences in their sizes.

-It is worth noting that for sizes at $z=0$, we used non-parametric method and for galaxies at $z=1$ single \ser profile fitting is used.
-Using single \ser profile fitting at $z\sim0$ brings systematics when comparing sizes before and after redshifting \citep[e.g,][]{weinzirl2011}.
+It is worth noting that for sizes at $z=0$, we used the non-parametric method while we used single \ser profile fitting for galaxies at $z=1$.
+Using single \ser profile fitting at $z\sim0$ results in systematics when comparing sizes before and after redshifting \citep[e.g.,][]{weinzirl2011}.
 This is also the case for comparing \ser indices, which tend to be overestimated at $z\sim0$ using single \ser profile fitting.